-- Mix first 6 ingredients together well.
+- Mix the first 6 ingredients together well.
 Set aside.

-- In a large saucepan melt butter.
-Add onion and mushrooms.
+- In a large saucepan melt the butter.
+Add minced onion and mushrooms.

 - Cook on medium high heat until mushrooms sweat and onions are translucent.

-- Turn down to medium while you add the garlic, red wine, and basil.
+- Turn the heat down to medium while you add the garlic, red wine, and basil.

-- Turn the heat back up to high and continue to cook until reduced.
+- Turn the heat back up to high and continue to cook until the liquid is reduced.
 Remove from heat.
 Cool.

-- On a lightly floured surface lay out pastry sheets.
+- On a lightly floured surface lay out the pastry sheets.
 Cut each sheet into 4 squares

 - Spread mushroom mixture across each square.
 Top with thin layer of mozzarella cheese